Marker workflows

 A snapshot of how teams move from inspiration imagery to production-ready palettes without losing fidelity.

-• Send approved colors to the Palette Viewer and archive the results CSV for QA.
+• Send the selected colors to the Palette Viewer to lock harmonies and export.

 Resources & Downloads